 Congregate meals are not being offered at this time.
 In lieu of congregate meals, we are providing drive-thru meals Monday through Friday from 11:15 am to 12:00 pm at the Burleigh County Senior Center.
 Meals at Crescent Manor, The Golden Wing Club in Wing, and The United Methodist Church in Sterling are provided at noon.
 We request that reservations be made a day in advance.
 Menus are published monthly in The Senior Sentinel newsletter and on our website.
 Listed below are phone numbers to call to make congregate meal reservations:

 • Golden Wing Club & United Methodist Church in Sterling ~ 701-943-2490

-Home-delivered meals are provided to those who are unable to come to a congregate meal site.
+Home-delivered meals are provided to those who are unable to utilize our drive-thru.
 Eligibility for home-delivered meals is determined by our outreach services at Burleigh County Senior Adults Program.
 A person is considered homebound when one or more of the following exist:

 The Burleigh County Senior Adults Program Outreach Services provides seniors, age 60+, and their family members with information, support and assistance in assessing needs and accessing senior services.
 Services are provided through home and office visits and telephone contacts.

 Some common requests for assistance include finding home care services, financial assistance with food and fuel, transportation, housing and support through a difficult life transition.
 To schedule a free and confidential meeting with our Outreach Service Coordinator, please call 701-255-4648.
 Walk-ins are also welcome.